madel-liquido/Eat-Da-Burger/README.md

 # Eat Da Burger
-A burger logger built with MySQL, Node, Express, Handlebars structured with the MVC design pattern.
+A burger logger built with MySQL, Node, Express, and Handlebars using the MVC design pattern.